 5.4.2.2.3 Modification of a subscription

 The Subscribe service operation is invoked by a NF Service Consumer, e.g. NEF, towards the NSACF, when it needs to modify an existing subscription previously created by itself at the NSACF.

-Editor's Note: Which attributes can be modified are FFS.
+The subscription may be updated to modify the expiry attribute, when this time is about to expire.
+When the NF Service Consumer requests a new expiry time from the NSACF, then the NSACF based on operator policies and taking into account the expiry time included in the request, the NSACF shall reply with the new assigned expiry time, if allowed.

 To perform a partial update of the subscription of a given subscription Id, the NF Service Consumer shall issue an HTTP PATCH request, as shown in Figure 5.z.2.2.3-1.
 This partial update shall be used to add, delete and/or replace individual parameters of the subscription.